 Meet Your Tour Leader

 Hi, my name is Dr. Kerry Kriger and I am the Founder & Executive Director of SAVE THE FROGS!.
 I am an amphibian biologist and have helped coordinate over 2,000 educational events in 60+ countries to raise awareness of the threats amphibians face and ways people can help.
 I have also traveled to 60+ countries, including every country in Central and South America.
 My first visit to Ecuador was in 2015 to organize the first SAVE THE FROGS!
 Ecuador Ecotour, and I returned in 2016 and 2018 to lead the ecotours.
 Ecuador has incredible wildlife, beaches, rainforest and volcanoes and I am very excited to introduce you to Ecuador’s amphibians as well as the country’s rich culture.
 Ecuador is one of the most biodiverse areas on the planet and a SAVE THE FROGS!
 Ecuador Ecotour is something you will remember for the rest of your life.
 I look forward to frogging Ecuador with you!

 Meet Your Your Amphibian Guide

 Amphibian biologist Jaime Culebras will join us as our Amphibian Guide and be providing in-depth knowledge of Ecuador’s amazing amphibians as well as photography advice and a few laughs.

 Photos & Stories From Past Years’ Tours

-Please take a look at photos and read stories from our past SAVE THE FROGS!
-Ecuador Ecotours to inspire you and give you a good idea of what you can expect on your tour:
+We encourage you to look at the photos and read stories from our past SAVE THE FROGS!
+Ecuador Ecotours.
+These should inspire you and give you a good idea of what you can expect on your tour!